Ireland’s Kerry Way is one of the best multi-day walking Trails.

 While my adrenaline raced, I tried to capture the event on camera.
 Unfortunately, I won’t win any awards for the footage but I’ll always remember the event.
 I subsequently discovered the eagles were more likely a pair of young white tailed sea eagles.

 You see, at a young age, their identifying white tails are not prominent and why I mistakenly identified them.
 Although previously extinct in Ireland, The Eagle Trust reintroduced the birds to Kerry.
 Fingers crossed, they’ll prosper and thrive here.

 Café at the bottom of the hill.

 You might think that such a day couldn’t get any better but crossing the saddle between Curraghmore and Broaghnabinnia is fantastic.
 Its 360 degree awe-inspiring mountains and Bridia Valley views will get anyone’s heart racing.
-Descending down into the Valley, we stopped for a coffee in an unlikely spot.
+Descending down into the Valley, we stopped for a coffee in the Cooky Monster Cafe.
 You’d be forgiven for being surprised to find a café here in the mountains but it exists and is a welcome destination.

 On a subsequent return visit here, I encountered a number of short loop trails, which would likely make for a perfect family outing.

 Setting out from Glencar you enter a tranquil tree-lined riverside walk, which immediately captivates you with its peacefulness.
 What a superb contrast this lush grassy path is to the ruggedness of the previous mountain section.
 Between here and Lickeen Wood itself, you pass through a heavily logged forestry and then a beautiful hazel wood.